Eddie O'Connor (businessman)

 O'Connor, inspired by the idea of the European Supergrid, founded SuperNode Ltd. SuperNode is a global technology company that designs superconducting connection systems to better connect renewable generation and increase grid interconnection in mature markets.
 SuperNode was founded in 2018 by O'Connor and Mainstream Renewable Power.
-SuperNode is now co-owned by O'Connor and Norwegian investment group AKER Horizons.
+SuperNode was co-owned by O'Connor and Norwegian investment group AKER Horizons.
 SuperNode's innovative new cable technology can transfer huge levels of renewable electricity long distances with reduced losses, costs and footprint.
-O'Connor is also the Chairman of SuperNode.
+O'Connor was also the Chairman of SuperNode.

+O'Connor died after a short illness on 5 January 2024.

 Honours

-He is an honorary Director of the European Wind Energy Association.
+He was an honorary director of the European Wind Energy Association.
 In 2003, O'Connor was named World Energy Policy Leader by Scientific American magazine.
 In September 2009, he was presented with the first ever Leadership award at the annual Ernst & Young Global Renewable Energy Awards.
 In June 2008, he was awarded an honorary doctorate in Science from University College Dublin.
-In January 2014, he was awarded an honorary doctorate in Science from University of Hull.
-He is also a member of the Advisory Board of Imperial College London's Energy Futures Lab.
+In January 2014, he was awarded an honorary doctorate in science from University of Hull.
+He was also a member of the advisory board of Imperial College London's Energy Futures Lab.

 O'Connor was one of several high profile investors announced by Plymouth Argyle F.C. in July 2010.

 In 2010, O'Connor was awarded the UCD Foundation Day Medal for his outstanding contribution to engineering.